Computer Languages Feature Matrix

 - On error goto provides a basic form of exception handling.

-- In theory Visual Basic applications can be deployed to any version of Windows.
-However, considerable testing is needed to ensure
+- In theory Visual Basic applications can be deployed to any version of

-ActiveX control objects are deployed and registered correctly.
+Windows.
+However, considerable testing is needed to ensure ActiveX control objects are deployed and

-- In Delphi the $R+ compiler option is required to enable run time array bound checks.
+- In Delphi the $R+ compiler option is required to enable run time

-- In C/C++, constant expressions are implemented using the pre-processor, the compiler's literal string concatenation facility, and the
+- In C/C++, constant expressions are implemented using the pre-processor,

-- In C++, automatic memory management is possible using the automatic destructor call when an auto object falls out of
+- In C++, automatic memory management is possible using the automatic

 - Java and C# use garbage collection.
-Opinion is divided on whether garbage collection is a good thing.
+Opinion is divided on whether garbage

-- Java and C# require the installation of a runtime environment before applications can be deployed.
-The runtime does not work under all
+- Java and C# require the installation of a runtime environment before

-versions of windows, and there are different versions of the runtime with incompatibilities between them.
+are different versions of the runtime with incompatibilities between them.

 - Uses Currency type, an 8-byte fixed point number.